 All the major cities in Australia can be a bit congested, so research the roads which attract maximum traffic and keep clear of them at peak times and make sure that you are avoiding the Central Business Districts during the peak times too, both in the early mornings and late afternoons.

-In Australia, speed limits are clearly signposted along the roads, however in case there are no speed signs, keep in mind that the default speed limit is 50km/h in urban areas which has street lights.
+Default speed limit is 50km/h in urban areas.
 It comes down to 40km/hr in areas which are school zones, however, they vary from state to state; for instance, in South Australia, the speed limit for school zones is 25km/h limit.
-So, research well about the speed limit in different zones for a fine-free travel.

-If it is not an urban area where you are heading, speed limits vary as per the state, for instance in states like Victoria, New South Wales, Tasmania, and Queensland, the default speed limit is 100km/h.
-In Western Australia the default speed limit is 110km/h and in the Northern Territory it is usually 110km/hr but can go up to 130km/h on major highways.
+If it is not an urban area, speed limits vary as per the state, for instance in states like Victoria, New South Wales, Tasmania, and Queensland, the default speed limit is 100km/h.
+In Western Australia it is 110km/h while in the Northern Territory it can go up to 130km/h on major highways.